 It was written in 1997.
 The quick synopsis: In the year since Temperance Brennan left behind a shaky marriage in NorthCarolina, work has often preempted her weekend plans to explore Quebec.
 When a female corpse is discovered meticulously dismembered and stashed in trash bags, Tempe detects an alarming pattern — and she plunges into a harrowing search for a killer.
 But her investigation is about to place those closest to her — her best friend and her own daughter — in mortal danger.

-Reichs has a different writing style that is fairly engaging.
+Reichs has a different-from-the-norm writing style that is fairly engaging.
 She’s easy to read because of it.
 I am not sure what to call it, but it involves short, clip phrases, dry wit, etc. Some reviews I read took issue with this.
 Its not so bad, once you get used to it.
 The story is told in the first-person from Brennan’s perspective, so the dry wit seems to come from her.
 As a character, this Brennan is not the fantastique character in the TV series, but is still an interesting and curious character.
 Brennan is a Southerner who moves north to French-speaking Montreal to work in a facility there.

 Reviews also complained about the use of French in the book – that it takes place in Montreal, the characters naturally would be speaking both English and French, but why is there so much French in the book itself?
 People who wrote reviews like this are whiners.
 The French is easily available via context, and frankly, most of the words are common usage anyway.
 It adds a definite Montreal flavor to the story, which I appreciated.